howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 <Instruction>

-Open `index.js` and put the following code _between_ the creation of the `networkInterface` and the instantation of the `ApolloClient`:
+Open `index.js` and put the following code _between_ the creation of the `networkInterface` and the instantiation of the `ApolloClient`:

 ```js(path=".../hackernews-react-apollo/src/index.js")
 networkInterface.use([{